-Business Aircraft has production and engineering sites in Montréal, Toronto and Wichita, and an international service and support network with a presence in over 15 countries.
-(1)
+Business Aircraft has production and engineering sites in Canada (Montréal and Toronto) and the United States (Wichita), and an international service and support network in several countries around the world.

 The global headquarters of Business Aircraft is located in Dorval, Québec, Canada.